 All parents are encouraged and invited to attend monthly PAC meetings.
 Meeting schedule will be advertised at the beginning of the school year.
-Meetings are generally held on the last Tuesday of each month from 5:30 pm to 6:30 pm unless otherwise advertised on the AHS website and district Facebook page.
+Meetings are generally held on a Monday of each month from 5:30 pm to 6:30 pm.
+Scheduled to be advertised on the AHS website and district Facebook page.